 Douglas H. Reynolds is a third-generation South Floridian and a Director in our litigation department.
 He focuses his practice on business litigation, marital and family law and probate litigation.

 Mr. Reynolds has a long history of involvement in our community.
-He presently serves on the Board of Directors of the Broward County Library Foundation and Offerdahl’s Hand-Off Foundation which annually conducts the John Offerdahl Gridiron Grill Off Food Wine & Music Festival.
-He has served on the City of Fort Lauderdale Community Services Board, the City of Fort Lauderdale Marine Advisory Board, and was chairperson of the City of Fort Lauderdale Nuisance Abatement Board for six years.
-He presently serves as the Chairperson on the Board of Adjustment.
-He has also served on the Board of Trustees of both Pine Crest School and St. Mark’s Episcopal School.
+He presently serves on the Board of Directors of the Broward County Library Foundation, Legal Aid Service of Broward County, Coast to Coast Legal Aid of South Florida and Offerdahl's Hand-Off Foundation, which annually conducts the John Offerdahl Gridiron Grill Off Food Wine & Music Festival.
+He has served on the City of Fort Lauderdale Community Services Board, the City of Fort Lauderdale Marine Advisory Board, and the City of Fort Lauderdale Nuisance Abatement Board.
+He presently serves as the Chairperson on the City of Fort Lauderdale Board of Adjustment.
+He has also served on the Board of Trustees of both Pine Crest School and St. Mark's Episcopal School.

 Business Litigation – 1997 to Present